amejiarosario/amejiarosario.github.io/source/_drafts/2018-06-11-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 {% endcodeblock %}

 Here are some hightlights of the implementation:

 - First we search if the node exist.
 If doesn't we return false and we are done!
 - Combine left and right children into one subtree.
 - Replace node to delete with the combined subtree.

 The function that combines left into right subtree is the following:

-{% codeblock BinarySearchTree.prototype.remove lang:js mark:3,6,10,16 https://github.com/amejiarosario/algorithms.js/blob/master/src/data-structures/trees/binary-search-tree.js#L89 Full Code %}
+{% codeblock BinarySearchTree.prototype.combineLeftIntoRightSubtree lang:js mark:3 https://github.com/amejiarosario/algorithms.js/blob/master/src/data-structures/trees/binary-search-tree.js#L89 Full Code %}
   combineLeftIntoRightSubtree(node) {
     if (node.right) {
       const leftmost = this.getLeftmost(node.right);